-Iqbal will also agree that the world is the process of spirit, an eternal stream of events in which there is nothing fixed or permanent.
-Action, movement, development, creative becoming are the characteristics of this process.
-This position makes Croce both a spiritualist and an activist 49-the two epithets which justly and with same force apply to Iqbal also, for he also believed in spirit and in action or incessant struggle and movement.
+Igbal will also agree that the world is the process of spirit, an eternal stream of events in which there is permanent. nothing fixed or Action, movement. creative development. becoming are characteristics of this process.
+This position makes Croce both a spiritualist and an activist 49-the two epithets which justly and with same force apply to Idbal also, for he also believed in spirit and in action or incessant struggle and movement.
 To quote his one verse out of many